DrKraig/Planning-Algorithms/TurtleBot/DubinCurves/README.md

-<h1>Project 3 - Implementation of AStar Algorithm with Animation! - Dublin Curves</h1>
+<h1>Implementation of AStar Algorithm with Animation! - Dubin Curves</h1>

   <h2>Pre-requisites to run the code:</h2>